carmencstl/Carmencstl/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi there!
+What's Up!
 I'm Carmen, a programming student at 42 Málaga. 💻📚 For the past year, I've been self-taught in various technologies, including HTML, CSS, and JavaScript.
 Currently, I'm immersing myself in learning C, a powerful and versatile programming language.

 I'm passionate about programming and enjoy every moment I spend on it.
 I love solving problems and creating creative solutions, and I firmly believe that programming can help change the world in a positive way. 🌎💪